-With the announcement from Microsoft about public websites built on SharePoint would no longer be supported in office 365, there are many business wondering what would happen to their SharePoint websites.
+With Microsoft’s announcement about public websites built on SharePoint would no longer be supported in office 365, many businesses are wondering what would happen to their SharePoint websites.

-Still, overall these CMSs provides a gamut of features and functions, plus lots of features can be developed additionally using the base programming language.
-Whenever an organization selects any of these platforms, they consider various factors like Nature of License fee structure, readily available resources to extend them, ease of use etc. to mention a few.
+Still, overall these CMSs provide a gamut of features and functions, plus lots of features can be developed additionally using the base programming language.
+Whenever an organization selects any of these platforms, they consider various factors like nature of license fee structure, readily available resources to extend them, ease of use etc. to mention a few.

 Apart from achieving one or two important tasks at a lower cost or more easily, one of the major reasons for selecting the platform are external to the CMS itself.
 Two of the major criteria are: user familiarity and easy integration with existing systems and applications.

-If we consider SharePoint in particular some of the needs of large organizations can easily be taken care of.
+If we consider SharePoint development in particular some of the needs of large organizations can easily be taken care of.
 Some of the flexible features necessary for websites with lots of information and data within them can easily be enabled.

 Let us discuss some appealing features within SharePoint:

 Licensing and its Integration with MSFT environment